Q1: “Democracy is a better form of government.” Support the statement with three arguments.

-Democracy is also having the fields of work are – social situations, economic achievement and the culture of the nation.
-It have great responsibilities, huge working area and the high population.
+Democracy also has the fields of work – social situations, economic achievement, and the culture of the nation.
+It has great responsibilities, a huge working area, and a high population.
 So whatever work is done by democracy seems to be very small in terms of problems.
 That’s why it is said that the most negative feature of democracy is that its examination never gets over.

-Q.7.
-What is the main outcome of democracy with reference to reduction of inequality and poverty?
+Q7: What is the main outcome of democracy concerning the reduction of inequality and poverty?
 Give any two arguments to support your answer.
-[2011 (T-2)]

-Ans.
-Democracies are based on political equality.
-All individuals have equal right in electing representatives.
+Ans: Democracies are based on political equality.
+All individuals have equal rights in electing representatives.
 Parallel to the process of bringing individuals into the political arena on an equal footing, find growing economic inequalities.
-A few number of rich enjoy a highly disproportionate share of wealth and incomes.
+A few number of the rich enjoy a highly disproportionate share of wealth and incomes.
 Not only that, their share in the total income of the country has been increasing.
 Those at the bottom of the society have very little to depend upon.
-Their incomes have been declining and sometimes they find it difficult to meet their basic needs of life such as food, clothing, house, education and health.
+Their incomes have been declining and sometimes they find it difficult to meet their basic needs of life such as food, clothing, housing, education, and health.

-Q.8.
-Why is a democratic government considered better than dictatorship ?
+Q8: Why is a democratic government considered better than a dictatorship?
 Explain any three reasons.
-[2011 (T-2)]

-Ans.
-Democratic government is legitimate government.
-It may be slow, less efficient, not always very responsive or clean but a democratic government is people’s own government.
-This is not true in case of dictatorship.
+Ans: A democratic government is a legitimate government.
+It may be slow, less efficient, and not always very responsive or clean but a democratic government is a people’s government.
+This is not true in the case of dictatorship.

-In a democratic government citizens have fundamental rights and duties but in dictatorship it is not so.
+In a democratic government, citizens have fundamental rights and duties but in a dictatorship, it is not so.

-In a democratic form of government, the decision making process is slow.
-Because it is follow by the procedures and its decisions are more acceptable to the people.
+In a democratic form of government, the decision-making process is slow.
+Because it is followed by the procedures and its decisions are more acceptable to the people.
 This is not seen in the dictatorship type of government.

-Q.9.
-Examine any three features on the basis of which maximum number of countries claim to practise democratic politics ?
-[2011 (T-2)]
+Q9: Examine any three features based on which a maximum number of countries claim to practice democratic politics.

-Ans.
-When any country follows this pattern, then they are able to claim to practise democratic politics.
+Ans: When any country follows this pattern, then they can claim to practice democratic politics.

 (i) Elections are held at regular intervals and are fair and free.

-(iii) The dignity of the individual is recognised.
+(iii) The dignity of the individual is recognized.

-Q.10. ‘‘In actual life, democracies do not appear to be very successful in reducing economic inequalities.’’
-Support this statement giving three arguments.
-[2011 (T-2)]
+Q10: ‘‘In actual life, democracies do not appear to be very successful in reducing economic inequalities.’’
+Support this statement by giving three arguments.

-Do democracies lead to a just distribution of goods and services.
+Do democracies lead to a just distribution of goods and services?
 Justify your answer.
-[2011 (T-2)]

-Ans.
-Democracies are based on political equality.
-All citizens have equal right in electing representatives.
+Ans: Democracies are based on political equality.
+All citizens have equal rights in electing representatives.
 This is not so in the economic field.
-Economic equality come by the equitable distribution of wealth, but this is not true in democracy.
-The poor are becoming poorer and sometimes they find difficult even to meet the basic needs of life like food, shelter, health and education.
+Economic equality comes from the equitable distribution of wealth, but this is not true in a democracy.
+The poor are becoming poorer and sometimes they find it difficult even to meet the basic needs of life like food, shelter, health, and education.

-(ii) A democracy has a multi-party system and elections are held on the basis of universal adult franchise.
+(ii) A democracy has a multi-party system and elections are held based on universal adult franchise.

-(iv) Democracy gives to its citizens a sound political system based on social equality.
+(iv) Democracy gives its citizens a sound political system based on social equality.

-(v) Another feature of a democracy is a strong opposition which keeps in check, the ruling party or the government.
+(v) Another feature of a democracy is a strong opposition that keeps in check, the ruling party or the government.

 (vi) Besides these, we also know how in a democracy, the dignity of the individual is recognised and one can correct one’s mistakes in a democracy and avoid conflicts.

-Q.2.
-How are complaints treated as testimony to the success of democracy?
+Q2: How are complaints treated as a testimony to the success of democracy?
 Explain with four facts.

-Ans.
-Expectations from democracy also function as a criteria for judging any democratic country.
-People’s complaints in democracy is itself a testimony to its success as it shows that people have developed awareness and the ability to expect and look critically at powerholders and the high and mighty.
-Examples of complaint of the following type can prove the point :
+Ans: Expectations from democracy also function as a criterion for judging any democratic country.
+People’s complaints in a democracy are itself a testimony to its success as it shows that people have developed awareness and the ability to expect and look critically at powerholders and the high and mighty.
+Examples of complaints of the following type can prove the point :

 (i) Democracy sets up slow and inefficient government.